1. Is it safe to have a ramp like this?

 5. In relation to the AODA legislation is it not the responsibility of the location owner to implement new ramps under the Build Environment standards?

 The tagline that one reads related to the AODA is “A fully barrier-free Ontario by 2025”.
 Unfortunately, this tagline is misleading as only public buildings (schools, community centers, government buildings, etc.) and privately owned commercial/retail buildings that are undergoing major renovations (as defined in the Ontario Building Code) need to be barrier free (without imposing undue financial hardship).
 StopGap Foundation’s programs have been successful at supporting this ambitious and important goal.
 Through highlighting our human right to equal access (which overrules AODA, building codes, and municipal bylaws) our brightly painted deployable access ramps support “mom and pop” businesses and private building owners who are interested in removing barriers to access, increasing their customer base, increasing quality of life, and helping people reach their full potential.

 6. These ramps are free?!
 Wow!!
 I’d like to support the Foundation and make a donation.
 How do I do that?

 Ramp requests received outside of a Community Ramp Project can be accommodated through our Ramps on Request program.
-Visit the Ramps on Request section of the website and send over all of the requested information, we’ll get back to you with a quote!
+Visit the Ramps on Request section of the website and send over all of the information we are looking for and we’ll get back to you with a quote!